MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Test-ADDSDomainControllerUninstallation.md

 ### -DemoteOperationMasterRole

-Indicates that forced demotion should continue even if an operations master role is discovered on domain controller from which AD DS is being removed.
+Indicates that forced demotion should continue even if an operations master role is discovered on the domain controller from which AD DS is being removed.

 ```yaml
 Type: System.Management.Automation.SwitchParameter